-All complaints of bias harassment or discrimination (based on race, color, religion, ethnicity or national origin, including, but not limited to, discrimination or harassment based upon anti-Semitism) must be reported to the Title VI Complaint Officer appointed by the Board of Education.
+All complaints of bias harassment or discrimination (including based on race, color, religion, ethnicity or national origin) must be reported to the Title VI Complaint Officer appointed by the Board of Education.

 - 1. A student (or his/her parent/guardian) who believes that s/he has been subjected to bias harassment should immediately consult with any staff member with whom the student (parent/guardian) feels comfortable (e.g., a teacher, guidance counselor, school nurse, building principal, the Superintendent of Schools or the Complaint Officer). - 2.
-Any staff member who is consulted with in accordance with paragraph "1", above, shall: - A. Provide a copy of the Student Bias Harassment Policy and Regulations to the student or parent/guardian. - B. Promptly report the complaint or inquiry to the Complaint Officer. - C. Maintain complete confidentiality and secrecy that a complaint or inquiry has been made. - D. NOT attempt to influence any further actions on the part of the student, except to tell the student to talk to his/her parents/guardian. - 3.
+Any staff member who is consulted with in accordance with paragraph "1", above, shall: - A. Provide a copy of the Student Bias Harassment Policy and Regulations to the student or parent/guardian. - B. Promptly report the complaint or inquiry to the Complaint Officer. - C. Maintain complete confidentiality and secrecy that a complaint or - inquiry has been made. - D. NOT attempt to influence any further actions on the part of the student, except to tell the student to talk to his/her parents/guardian. - 3.
 Any staff member who becomes aware of a possible incident of bias harassment shall promptly report it to the Complaint Officer. - 4.
 Any staff member who fails to report a possible incident or complaint of bias harassment may be subject to disciplinary action in accordance with law and any collectively negotiated agreement.